swt30/thesis/chapters/03-models/03-models.md

 But even the isothermal models show a significant increase in radius with the planet's temperature.
 For a $10\,$M$_⊕$ planet, the change in radius is $0.04\,$R$_⊕$ from $300$ to $1000\,$K.
 For a $1\,$M$_⊕$ planet it is $0.1\,$R$_⊕$, nearly $10$% of the planet's radius.
-This is due to the thermal expansion of the planet as a whole, rather than of one small part of the water layer near the surface.
+Because these models are isothermal, this is due to the thermal expansion of the planet as a whole rather than of one small part of the water layer near the surface.

 I do not necessarily expect an adiabatic temperature gradient throughout the whole planet because the entire interior may not all be convective.
 For example, @Valencia2007a included conductive boundary layers in their models.